Renovation Loan Guide

 Here are three frequently asked questions from our prospective clients:

 Can I Assume a Contractor’s Role on My Project?
-At Fairway, our policies do not allow self-help.
+At Movement, our policies do not allow self-help.
 Therefore, you cannot oversee your renovation project despite being a professional contractor.
 We will require you to delegate project management to an independent consultant.

 - What if repairs exceed initial plans?
 It is not uncommon to have additional repair requirements pop up beyond what you planned.
-We charge a reserve fund fee to cover unexpected repairs and emergencies at Fairway.
+We charge a reserve fund fee to cover unexpected repairs and emergencies at Movement.
 The fee is 15% of the loan amount for an occupied home and 10% for an unoccupied house.

 Home Renovation Loan: the solution to a Problem